mathematiger/Hands_on_GraphXAI/README.md

 2. For using the provided Jupyterhub: you may need to run `chmod +x find_motif.sh` for every shell to obtain permission using them.

 ## Using the Virtual Machine:
 It is possible to use the virtual machine, set up at `http://131.234.28.100/jupyter` for this workshop.
 Username: `upb` Password: `UPBGAIN23`.
+This virtual machine stays open during my time at the University of Paderborn.
+Please do NOT delete any files and contact me if any issues occur.

 Jupyterlabs are ready at `http://131.234.28.114/jupyter` or `http://131.234.28.241/jupyter` or `http://131.234.28.209/jupyter` with user `upb` and password `hot23`.
 The last 3 VMs will be shut down soon!